Plex: Transcoding Versus Direct Play / Direct Stream

 You can always use our speedtests if you are unsure what bitrate you can achieve to our servers.

 If the bitrate requirement is satisfied you still need to use a Plex client that can work with the streams.
 The Plex web application, Android and iOS apps will transcode most content for instance.
 If you are using Plex on a computer then consider using Plex Media Player or Kodi (https://kodi.tv/download/) with the Plex Addon.
 If you want a cheap solution to Direct Play content on your TV then consider a Raspberry Pi with Rasplex should be around $40 if you have a micro-usb charger around.
 Various Smart TV models have different features so always check if your device has support for Direct Play.

 There are a couple of ways to check what kind of work your Plex instance is doing.
 I would always recommend you install Tautulli on your Bytesized account.
 Tautulli will give you a lot of information on the streams the server is currently processing, whether it's transcoding or Direct Streaming etc.

 If you are using Plex Home Theater you can press 'i' to get information about what kind of stream it is receiving.
 Plex Media Player also has an information overview when pressing 'i' but it's missing information about whether a stream is being transcoded.

 - 4K content is usually encoded in HEVC/x265, this is much heavier to transcode on the CPU and you will only be able to do one transcode at a time.

-- Make sure you have a player that can natively play, without transcoding 4k content, again if you need to transcode it any quality gain you had is instantly lost.
-A Direct Play 1080/720 will be much better then a transcodes 4K any day of the week.
+- Make sure you have a player that can natively play, without transcoding 4k content, again if you need to transcode 4k it is dropped down to 1080p and any quality gain you had is instantly lost.
+A Direct Play 1080/720 will be much better than a transcoded 4K any day of the week.